gutt02/terraform-azure-setup-github-actions-runner/README.md

     project     = "GitHub Agent"
   }

-  description = "Default tags for resources, only applied to resource groups" }
+  description = "Default tags for resources, only applied to resource groups."
+}
 ```